innesm4/innesm4.github.com/_posts/2014-10-18-user-stories.md

 title: User Stories
 comments: true
 ---
 **After listening to [Greg Hoyna Kozakiewicz](https://twitter.com/pencilrebel), the Head of Design and User Research at The Scottish Government, talk at the [Northern Lights Conference](http://northernlightsconf.co.uk/), I was left in awe of the processes, practices and procedures that their development team followed.
-Greg talked about the some of the challenges faced during the development of the new[myscot.gov](https://alpha.mygov.scot/) website and the immense amount of thought, research and consideration that goes into designing ubiquitous user experiences for an end user.**
+Greg talked about the some of the challenges faced during the development of the new [myscot.gov](https://alpha.mygov.scot/) website and the immense amount of thought, research and consideration that goes into designing ubiquitous user experiences for an end user.**

 <div class="image-responsive">
     <img src="{{ site.baseurl }}public/img/nlconf2014.jpg" />